Lumi-supercomputer/LUMI-SoftwareStack/prototypes/design_0.3/README_design_0.3.md

   * Since we want to use ``hierarchyA`` in a consistent manner in the modules, we only uses modules with a name of the form ``name/version`` so we no longer use the ``LUMI-C`` etc.  modules to switch partition.

+  * The module tree should work correctly with "module reload".
+However, if the partition has changed, the result will actually be that the right partition module will be loaded during the reload.
+This is probably the preferred behaviour to protect the user from mistakes.
+This makes ``module reload`` at the start of a job script a usable option to ensure that all paths and variables that are set by module files are also set correctly.

 ## Hierarchy with the partition first, software stack second, flat otherwise - Prototype make_partition_stack